shamim-42/Cartoon-Characters-Showcase/README.md

 # Simpel React (& Redux Toolkit) application written in TypeScript

+This application uses Rick & Morty API to fetch the cartoon characters

 ## How to run

 1. Clone the project in your local pc or server